 There are occasionally circumstances where some form of licence, such as a common licence or special licence is more appropriate and particular rules apply to them.
 When you meet the Priest in Charge that will be discussed.

 The Church of England teaches that marriage is for life.
 It also recognises that sadly some marriages fail.
 If this happens the church remains open to all those involved.
 In some circumstances a divorced person may marry again in church during the lifetime of a former spouse, and this is possible at St Albright’s.
 When you come to discuss your wedding plans with the minister there will be a frank and open discussion about the past, about your hopes for the future and your current understanding of marriage.
 For more information about this you can download “Marriage in Church after Divorce” from www.cofe.anglican.org/papers/mcad.pdf.

 How much will it cost?

 The legal fees for a marriage cover the reading of banns, a certificate of banns (if required), the marriage service and a marriage certificate.
 These are fixed nationally and revised annually on 1st January.
 Currently they are £494, with a banns certificate (sometimes required) costing an extra £14.

 There are other costs which are not compulsory and these include such things as a fee for the organist, car parking or flower arrangements if that is done “in house” by our flower arranging team.

 How do I get married at St Albright’s?

 If you are getting married by banns in another Church of England church but live in the parish of Stanway then your banns will have to be read at St. Albright’s.
-Please contact the Priest in Charge to arrange this.
+Please fill in the appropriate form (above) to arrange this.